overhide/overhide/docs/delegation-subletting.md

 ![Given storage.](images/delegate-sublet.svg)

-The whole *overhide* broker's data storage contains a slice of storage for a *service-provider* and a sliver of storage as a *sublet* with some other user as a *subtenant*.
+The whole *overhide* broker's data storage contains a slice of storage for a *service-provider* and a separate sliver of storage as a *sublet* with some other user as the *sublet's* *subtenant*.
 The *service-provider* owned storage contains a chunk made available as *delegate-data*.

 ## Delegate Data